 Personally, I’ve had IHG Platinum elite status for years because I get it free with my IHG credit card.
 IHG elite status is nice to have, but I’ve found that it’s not as valuable as comparable status levels with other hotel chains.
 For example, even the top-tier IHG Spire elite status doesn’t include free breakfast.

 But IHG is a good sized hotel chain with 5,000+ locations worldwide.
-And it wasn’t long ago that they added Kimpton to their rewards program, which added dozens of fun hotels to the chain.
+And it wasn’t long ago that they added Kimpton to their rewards program, which brought in lots of fun hotels to the chain.

 - avid Hotels